 Refrigerate pie for at least one hour before serving.
 Store in refrigerator.

 Mmmmmm.
-My husband was so sweet to take a picture of the pie once they sliced into it too.
-He loves me 🙂
+James was sweet enough to take a shot of the pie after they sliced into it too!

 And this guy stopped by to visit dad at just the right time and scored a slice of pie.
 It’s between Ethan and James as to who my biggest fan is.
 Ethan gives the cutest descriptions when telling me what he thinks of whatever I bake.
 It is pretty hilarious.

 What’s your favorite no bake pie??
 What’s your favorite candy bar??
 I am a candy loving girl….if I had to answer that, we would be here all day hehehe.